Attested: Ptolemy 2,3,28 Ρηγνοι tribe, with one πολις at Νοιομαγος

 In the same area as Antonine Itinerary iter 7 Regno and Ravenna Cosmography Navimago regentium

 Where: People, or a client kingdom, around Chichester, in south-central England.

-Name Origin: Ptolemy's form (earliest of the three) is best explained as from Greek ρηγνυμι ‘to break asunder’, from PIE *bhreg- (which led, for example, to words such as break and fragile).
-This implies that (as Tacitus stated) the Romans split off some territory from its previous political allegiance for their client king Togidumnus (or Cogidubnus) to rule.
-The two later forms appear (as R&S suggested) to have assimilated to Latin regnum ‘kingship, kingdom’.
+Name Origin: Ptolemy's form is best explained as from Greek ρηγνμι/ρηγυω ‘to break asunder’ and/or Welsh rhygnu ‘to saw, to cut into pieces’, presumably both descended from PIE *wreg- ‘to break’.
+This implies that (as Tacitus stated) the Romans split off some territory from its previous political allegiance for their client king Cogidubnus to rule.
+The two later forms appear (as Rivet & Smith suggested) to have assimilated to Latin regnum ‘kingship, kingdom’.
 PIE *reig- ‘to reach, to stretch out’ and *rei- ‘to cut’ are both in the running to be the ultimate root of several names, Roman and later in this area, with *bhreg- less likely.

 Notes This analysis rejects the idea (favoured by Rivet & Smith) of a tribe of ‘proud ones’.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 24 October 2022 to main Menu